-bli c and Member Comment (continued) • Two commenters expressed concern about the limited testing conducted for this measure, with on commenter suggesting that the testing should be expanded beyond two EHR systems, and another suggesting that rural and nonacademic hospitals should have been included.
-O Developer Response: We agree that voluntary data collected by this measure, as it is currently on the second specified, could potentially serve as a useful starting point for hospitals and clinicians and be advantageous for performance improvement.
-Data collected at the national level durir the initial implementation phase may offer more evidence for actionable refinements tha retesting the measure at only a few hospitals.
-We agree that it is important to understand performance in rural and non-academic hosp We attempted to recruit a broad variety of hospitals and, in accordance with NQF guidelir include data from at least two different EHR systems.
+- Two commenters expressed concern about the limited testing conducted for this measure, with one commenter suggesting that the testing should be expanded beyond two EHR systems, and another suggesting that rural and nonacademic hospitals should have been included. - Developer Response: We agree that voluntary data collected by this measure, as it is currently specified, could potentially serve as a useful starting point for hospitals and clinicians and may be advantageous for performance improvement.
+Data collected at the national level during the initial implementation phase may offer more evidence for actionable refinements than retesting the measure at only a few hospitals.

+We agree that it is important to understand performance in rural and non-academic hospitals.
+We attempted to recruit a broad variety of hospitals and, in accordance with NQF guidelines, include data from at least two different EHR systems.

 Overall, performance rates from site were on par with the literature.
-Field testing also sho that overall concurrent prescribing rate of 18.2% in the inpatient setting and 6.1% in ED settings, which aligned with the literature, that is, studies of multiple claims and prescript databases have shown that among patients who receive opioids in an inpatient or outpati hospital setting, 5 to 15 percent of patients receive concurrent opioid prescriptions, and 5 20 percent receive concurrent opioid and benzodiazepine prescriptions.
-One commenter expressed concern that the measurement period timeframe is not clearly specifie suggesting that it is unclear whether CMS and others would implement the measure using 12 mon 24 months, or another period.
-A two-year timeframe was used for the opportunity for improvement information and in testing; however, the specifications and HQMF do not require this two-year per Developer Response: We developed the Safe Use of Opioids-Concurrent Prescribing measure for the Use site lower time Concurrent Prescribing measure (IOP) and Use site lower time Concurrent Prescribing mea for the Hospital Inpatient Quality Reporting (IQR) and Hospital Outpatient Quality Reporti (OQR) programs.
-CMS will determine the proposed measurement period at a future date the measure is implemented.
-While noting that the measure may be useful for quality improvement and information-gathering purposes, some commenters recommended collecting data voluntarily for one to two years before measure is implemented for accountability purposes (such as payment or public reporting program Developer Response: We agree that voluntary data collected by this measure, as it is curre specified, could potentially serve as a useful starting point for hospitals and clinicians and be advantageous for performance improvement.
-Data collected at the national level durin the initial implementation phase may offer more evidence for actionable refinements that retesting the measure at only a few hospitals. ) The Committee reviewed all the received public and member comments, as well as the developer's responses and responded accordingly: Committee Response: The Committee reviewed these comments along with the develope responses during their deliberations on the Post-Comment Call on April 17.
-The Committee of then re-voted on the criteria where consensus was not reached and on the measure's over suitability for endorsement.
-The Committee was satisfied by the developer's response, an recommended the measure for endorsement.
+Field testing also showed that overall concurrent prescribing rate of 18.2% in the inpatient setting and 6.1% in ED settings, which aligned with the literature, that is, studies of multiple claims and prescription databases have shown that among patients who receive opioids in an inpatient or outpatient hospital setting, 5 to 15 percent of patients receive concurrent opioid prescriptions, and 5 to 20 percent receive concurrent opioid and benzodiazepine prescriptions.

+- One commenter expressed concern that the measurement period timeframe is not clearly specified, suggesting that it is unclear whether CMS and others would implement the measure using a 12-month, 24-month, or other time period.
+A two-year timeframe was used for the opportunity for improvement information and in testing; however, the specifications and Health Quality Measures Format (HQMF) do not require this two-year period. - Developer Response: We developed the Safe Use of Opioids-Concurrent Prescribing measure for the Hospital Inpatient Quality Reporting (IQR) and Hospital Outpatient Quality Reporting (OQR) programs.
+CMS will determine the proposed measurement period at a future date if the measure is implemented. - While noting that the measure may be useful for quality improvement and informationgathering purposes, some commenters recommended collecting data voluntarily for one to two years before the measure is implemented for accountability purposes (such as payment or public reporting programs). - Developer Response: We agree that voluntary data collected by this measure, as it is currently specified, could potentially serve as a useful starting point for hospitals and clinicians and may be advantageous for performance improvement.
+Data collected at the national level during the initial implementation phase may offer more evidence for actionable refinements than retesting the measure at only a few hospitals. - The Committee reviewed all the received public and member comments, as well as the developer's responses and responded accordingly: - Committee Response: The Committee reviewed these comments along with the developer's responses during their deliberations on the post-comment web meeting on April 17.
+The Committee then re-voted on the criteria where consensus was not reached and on the measure's overall suitability for endorsement.
+The Committee was satisfied by the developer's response and recommended the measure for endorsement.